patriciabialek/PatriciasBookStore/PatriciasBookStore/README.txt

 System.InvalidOperationException
   HResult=0x80131509
   Message=An error was generated for warning 'Microsoft.EntityFrameworkCore.Query.InvalidIncludePathError': Unable to find navigation ' CoverType' specified in string based include path ' CoverType'.
 This exception can be suppressed or logged by passing event ID 'CoreEventId.InvalidIncludePathError' to the 'ConfigureWarnings' method in 'DbContext.OnConfiguring' or 'AddDbContext'.

+2023-11-17 1318:
+Input tiny.cloud functions in upsert.cshtml.
+Added a new folder and subfolder in wwwroot: images > products.
+Uncommented the upsert post method in product controller.